 AUSTIN, Texas — A divided panel of a Texas appeals court on May 22 ruled that the Texas Commission on Environmental Quality (TCEQ) properly approved a permit for an underground injection control (UIC) well in a shale formation where hydraulic fracturing operations are conducted, despite residents’ concerns about groundwater contamination (Nicky E. Dyer, et al. v.
 Texas Commission on Environmental Quality, et al., No. 03-17-0499, Texas App., 3rd Dist., 2019 Tex.
 App.
 LEXIS 4345).

-WASHINGTON, D.C. — Pennsylvania landowners on March 13 filed a petition for writ of certiorari in the U.S. Supreme Court, contending that district courts are not empowered to enter preliminary injunctions giving private companies immediate possession of land before final judgment in condemnation proceedings under the Natural Gas Act (NGA) (Lynda Like, et al. v.
-Transcontinental Gas Pipeline Company LLC, No. N/A, U.S. Sup.).
+WASHINGTON, D.C. — The U.S. Supreme Court on May 28 refused to hear a case in which landowners contended that district courts are not empowered to enter preliminary injunctions giving private companies immediate possession of land before final judgment in condemnation proceedings under the Natural Gas Act (NGA) (Lynda Like, et al. v.
+Transcontinental Gas Pipeline Company LLC, No. 18-1206, U.S. Sup.).